A lattice in more than two Kac--Moody groups is arithmetic: Lattices in non-positive curvature

 \begin{lem} Let $H$ be a locally compact group containing a closed subgroup of finite covolume which is a compact extension of a semi-simple algebraic group.
 Then any continuous isometric $H$-action on a proper \cat space preserves a non-empty closed convex subset with trivial Euclidean factor. \end{lem}

-\begin{proof} Appealing repeatedly to the canonical Euclidean decomposition~\cite[II.6.15]{Bridson-Haefliger}, it suffices to prove that any continuous isometric $H$-action on any $\RR^d$ has a fixed point.
+\begin{proof} Invoking repeteadly the canonical Euclidean decomposition~\cite[II.6.15]{Bridson-Haefliger}, it suffices to prove that any continuous isometric $H$-action on any $\RR^d$ has a fixed point.
 Let $L<H$ be the given subgroup with $K_0\lhd L$ compact normal such that $L/K_0$ is semi-simple.
 The non-empty subspace of $K_0$-fixed points is an affine subspace preserved by $L$; we therefore have an isometric action of the semi-simple group $L/K_0$ on some $\RR^{d'}$.

 It is well-known that all such $L/K_0$-actions have a fixed point.
 Therefore $L$ fixes a point in $\RR^d$, which implies by Lemma~\ref{lem:proba} that $H$ also fixes a point. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:semi-simple:cocompact}] Let $X$ be a \cat space as in the statement; it is necessarily proper.
 Since $H$ acts cocompactly, it has a minimal convex invariant subspace and thus we can assume $X$ minimal upon factoring out the compact kernel of the $H$-action on that subspace.
 We note in passing that this kernel is a (necessarily unique) maximal compact normal subgroup of $H$.